ssrg-vt/renee-artifacts/FMCAD19/README.md

          https://github.com/ssrg-vt/renee-artifacts.git

-2. Install Unicron Engine on your machine and setup using the python binding.
+2. Install Unicorn engine on your machine and setup using the python binding.
 Follow point 3 mentioned in the [Documentation](http://www.unicorn-engine.org/docs/)

 3. Install the dependancies